 Well luckily we’ve got you covered!

-Our friends at Van City Bikes have a great 5 hour rental package from their convenient Waterfront Station location near the start of the Seawall.
+Our friends at Vancouver City Bike Rental have a great 5 hour rental package from their convenient Waterfront Station location near the start of the Seawall.
 This will give you plenty of time to explore Stanley Park and hit an attraction or two along the way.

 For more information or to rent a bike click on the button below.